 Many countries have different rules for minors, especially when it comes to bureaucratic matters.
 This also applies to the blocked account, which in Germany cannot be opened by minors alone without further permission.
-With Finiba you can now easily open your blocked account from everywhere.
+With Fintiba you can now easily open your blocked account from everywhere.
 All you need is your parents to open the account for you.
 You can then use this account which is approved by all German embassies to obtain your visa for Germany.

-Please note: The only precondition is that the passport of one of your parents is eligible for video legitimation.
-Find out via our checking tool below.
+- The passport of one of your parents should be eligible for video legitimation.
+Find out if their passport is eligible via the tool below.

 Find out quickly if your passport is eligible for video legitimation